 - (a) Reading commentaries: you will prepare two short papers of 3-4 pages in length, each of which will offer critical consideration of the assigned reading materials for a particular week.
-You may emphasize any theme or themes within the readings, and need not cover all of the assigned items for the week.
+You may emphasize any theme or themes within the readings, and you need not cover all of the assigned items for the week.
 The aim is to identify what is at stake in the selected material, evaluate the approach of the author or authors, and reflect briefly upon how the puzzle or debate in question might in your view best be addressed.
-These papers must be handed in before the week's seminar begins, either electronically or in person.
-Grade: 15%. - (b) Seminar presentation: you will deliver one substantial presentation, of 20-25 minutes, which will offer a brief introduction to some (but not necessarily all) of the week's readings as well as an additional reading component (two journal articles or book chapters) chosen by the presenter .In addition to effective summary and integration of the selected readings, you should raise questions and challenges in such a way as to stimulate seminar discussion in the time to follow.
-Your presentation and your reading commentaries should come on different weeks.
+These papers must be handed in before the week's seminar begins.
+Grade: 15%. - (b) Seminar presentation: you will deliver one substantial presentation, of 15-20 minutes (up to 25 minutes for PhD students), which will offer a brief introduction to some (but not necessarily all) of the week's readings as well as an additional reading component (one extra journal article or book chapter for MA students, two for PhD students) chosen by the presenter.
+In addition to effective summary and integration of the selected readings, you should raise questions and challenges in such a way as to stimulate seminar discussion in the time to follow.
+Your presentation and your reading commentaries must come on different weeks.
 Grade: 20%. - (c) Seminar participation: you will be expected to provide consistent, informed, and active participation throughout the term.
+Read the material, reflect on it before and during the seminar, and engage in the seminar discussion in an enthusiastic and also open-minded fashion.
+Missing seminar meetings without cause will affect your grade.
+If you don't attend at least ten sessions during the term I will not accept your research paper.
 Grade: 25%. - (d) Research paper: you will write a research paper (15-17 pages for Masters students, 20-22 pages for Doctoral students) on a subject related to the themes and empirical content of the seminar.
 Grade: 40%.